litospain/Hantek6022API/README.md

 This repo is a fork of [github.com/jhoenicke/Hantek6022API](https://github.com/jhoenicke/Hantek6022API) and focusses mainly on Hantek6022BE under Linux (development system: debian buster).

+__Hantek6022BE custom firmware is now feature complete and usable for https://github.com/Ho-Ro/openhantek__

-__Hantek6022BL firmware is currently under development - DO NOT USE!__
+__Hantek6022BL custom firmware is currently under development - DO NOT USE!__

 <img alt="Scope Visualisation Example" width="100%" src="docs/images/HT6022BEBuiltInOscillator.png">